gitcicero/public-examples/fake-board/README.md

 # A note about unit testing

 The unit testing within the program is handwritten.
-This avoids complexity and dependcies upon tools or packages for a unit testing framework.
+This avoids complexity and dependencies upon tools or packages for a unit testing framework.